poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

      com.googledocs.qa.pages  --Package
      Created Page Objects representing pages of a web application created methods for these Page Objects in methods that represent actions  to perform within the pages that they represent
-     For the current Project two pages have been considered GoogledocsFirstPage.java
+     For the current Project two pages have been considered according to my choice.
+      GoogledocsFirstPage.java  ---> for first page
-      GoogleCloudPage.java
+      GoogleCloudPage.java      ----> devsite page

      com.googledocs.qa.base
        TestBase.java :  Parent class for all classes -- initialize web driver, initialize properties etc